penwern/curate-documentation.github.io/docs/documentation.markdown

     <img src="/curate-documentation/vertopal_205d29a8e99241c0a1d0e3064ad58f44/media/image27.png" style=""></img>
 </div>

-In the object information area, you will see only the file actions panel [(*see file actions panel*)](#file-actions-panel) which will contain options to download the multiple selection of objects, or "meta data" to modify the descriptive records of all the files.
+In the object information area, you will see only the [file actions panel](#file-actions-panel) which contains options to download the multiple selection of objects, or "meta data" to modify the descriptive records of all the files.